 With more of us at home this summer and the recent heatwave we’re seeing a record-breaking demand for water which is putting increasing strain on our network.
 Our dedicated team is working round the clock to keep taps flowing, but we need your help too.

-In fact, we pumped an extra 140 million litres of water around our network most days during the warm weather – that's equivalent to 25 million additional toilet flushes.
+In fact, this summer has resulted in record-breaking amounts of water use and at times, we’ve been pumping an additional 150 million litres of water around our network to keep up – that's equivalent to 27 million additional toilet flushes.

 Garden sprinklers alone use as much water in an hour as a family of six uses in a day, which contributes to an increased demand of 70% on hot days.

 This extra water use puts a strain on the extensive network of pipes, pumping stations and treatment works we look after and it can lead to low pressure or a loss of water for some customers at times of peak demand such as the early evening.

 Get your hands on some water saving freebies over at your partner website Save Water, Save Money.

 Top tips to save water in the garden:

 - Top up the paddling pool instead of refilling it every day.
 When you're finished, use the water on your plants and grass so none goes to waste

 - Invest in a water butt for your garden and use the harvested water on your plants (they grow better with rain water and you'll save money on your water bill too)

 - Water your pots and hanging baskets either early in the morning or during the evening to reduce evaporation in the midday sun